Flow-Roll/FlowRoll_Contracts/README.md

 The NFT contract also enforces that each game parameters can only exist once, so each NFT contract has to be different.

-`PriceFeed.sol` and `MockPriceFeed.sol` implements a flow/usd price oracle using pyth.
+`PriceFeed.sol` and `MockPriceFeed.sol` implements a flow/usd price oracle using pyth which are now deprecated

 `FlowRoll.sol` implements the Dice Game central to the Flow Roll Club.
 It's deployed when the NFT is minted.